Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 ### Response

-In order to provide the keys securely the DRM encryption keys are encrypted in the response.
+In order to provide the keys securely, the DRM encryption keys are encrypted in the response.

 The format of the response will be: